 Bats are vicious monsters from your worst nightmares — if you're a beetle, fly, moth or mosquito.
-For humans, however, bats tend to be more of a blessing than a curse.
+For humans, however, bats are more of a blessing than a curse.

 That's partly because many people are cursed, or at least annoyed, by insects.
 With more bats swooping around at dusk, there are fewer mosquitoes and flies to spread disease, fewer moths to swarm streetlights, and fewer beetles and moth larvae to raid vegetable gardens.
 Just by keeping crop pests in check, bats save U.S. corn farmers an estimated $1 billion every year.
 Their value to American agriculture ranges anywhere from $3.7 billion to $53 billion per year overall.

-Of roughly 1,200 known bat species, about 70 percent are "microbats" that acrobatically pluck insects from the night.
-The other 30 percent are mostly tropical and subtropical fruit bats, or "megabats," which also perform vital ecological services in their native habitats by pollinating plants and spreading seeds.
+Of roughly 1,200 known bat species, about 70% are "microbats" that acrobatically pluck insects from the night.
+The other 30% are mostly tropical and subtropical fruit bats, or "megabats," which also perform vital ecological services in their native habitats by pollinating plants and spreading seeds.

 The eastern red bat, an insect-eating microbat native to eastern North America, tends to have three or four babies per year.
 Mothers roost with their offspring until they're weaned.
-(Photo: Josh Henderson/Flickr)
+(Photo: Josh Henderson [CC BY-SA 2.0]/Flickr)

 Microbats don't just eat insects; they eat them with uncanny efficiency.
 In one night, a single little brown bat (Myotis lucifugus) may eat 60 medium-sized moths or 1,000 mosquito-sized flies.
 Bats also suppress pests without insecticides, of course, which often kill beneficial insects like bees, ladybugs and dragonflies.